shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 3.1.16 =

+* Limited the intervals between posts to a max of 30 days (anything over that is ignored).
+* Compare years added for "Days Between Posts".
+* CSV export added for "Days Between Posts".

 = 3.1.15 =

 * Fixed Custom Taxonomy page so that changing year no longer breaks the checkbox list.